blackboard/zabbix-ext/README.md

 Zabbix templates for Blackboard Learn
 =================================

-This is a public repo.
+This is a public repository.
+The documentation is on EduGarage.

-Documentation on EduGarage:
 http://www.edugarage.com/display/BBDN/Monitoring+with+Zabbix